Butler Enforcement Lawyer

 - Compensation for legal fees and costs; and

 Defense Against Wrongful Enforcement Actions

 Individuals who have been wrongly accused of failing to pay alimony or child support, or who have been accused of violating a family court order in another way, also need legal representation.
 You need to be able to tell your side of the story, and present facts that support the truth.
 If your former spouse has filed a petition against you, an attorney can help protect your rights.
 On the other hand, if you are unable to pay child support or alimony, you must reach out to an attorney before you simply stop paying, as the current order is still valid and must be adhered to.
 An attorney can help you alter the order, but you are obligated to pay child or spousal support until the order has been modified.

 Our Butler Enforcement Lawyers Can Help

 If you are struggling with an ex-spouse who has violated the terms of the divorce agreement, do not take matters into your own hands.
 Let an experienced Butler divorce enforcement attorney take the reigns.
-Call the experienced legal team at Bunde & Roberts, P.C. today at 412-391-4330 to schedule a free consultation.
+Call the experienced legal team at Bunde & Roberts, P.C. today at 412-391-4330 to schedule a consultation.